au-nlp/project-milestone-p2-group23/README.md

   5. Graph construction
   6. Graph visualization
   7. Market alignment (correlation + Granger tests)
-- `report.pdf` — Final report (methods + results).
+- `report.pdf` - Final report (methods + results).
+- `report_latex.zip` - The source files for the report
-- `assets/` — Images/icons used for notebook previews.
+- `assets/` - Images/icons used for notebook previews.
-- `features/` — Preprocessed/versioned features for reproducibility.
+- `features/` - Preprocessed/versioned features for reproducibility.
+- `drafts/` - A lot of drafts

 ## Usage / Quickstart
 The pipeline is entirely in `main.ipynb`.